fbielejec/abfv/README.md

 ## Docker

-The whole pipeline (the `abfv` binary orchestrator, ABodyBuilder3, FreeSASA, and the matplotlib visualizer) is packaged into a single self-contained image (torch is CPU-only!)
+The whole pipeline (the `abfv` binary orchestrator, ABodyBuilder3, FreeSASA, and the matplotlib visualizer) is packaged into a single self-contained image (torch is CPU-only!).

 ### Build

-> First build needs network!

 ```bash
 make docker-build